Protecting Senior Citizens from Their Mail: The Growing Threat of Direct Mail Solicitation at Senior Living Communities

 Beyond the quantity and demanding language of the letters, many also contained emotionally provocative language clearly meant to evoke an immediate response:

 P.S.
 If you want my opinion, what’s going on in Washington isn’t just wrong… It’s downright criminal.
 Senior citizens across the country are struggling.
 While the politicians in Washington keep trying to come up with new ways to take more money out of their pockets.

 Another stated, “Thank you . . . for acting today on this matter of urgent importance to restoring the America you love for your children and grandchildren.
 Please help!”
-The appeals used to target a vulnerable population are dubious at best and deceptive at their worst, yet it may be extreme to call these organizations scammers.
+Using such appeals when targeting a vulnerable population is dubious at best and deceptive at worst, but it may be extreme to call these organizations scammers.
 After all, the organizations do appear to represent the political causes they assert in the solicitation.
-Despite the questionable language and mailing strategies used, are these direct mail solicitations to seniors still legal?
+This leaves us with an interesting question: despite the questionable language and mailing strategies used, do these direct mail solicitations to seniors actually violate laws?